 Buying a car is a big decision, especially when it comes to the financing options available to you.
 Well, that decision is also dependent on your credit score.
 If your credit score is good, or even great, getting financing for a new car will not be a problem.
-However, if your credit score is anywhere below 620 points, then your car financing options may be limited to subprime borrowing, which often comes with very high interest rates.
-You may also want to consider car leasing, which could provide you with an opportunity to drive a car you won’t normally afford.
+However, if your credit score is anywhere below 620 points, your car financing option is limited to subprime borrowing.
+This often comes with very high-interest rates.
+You also want to consider car leasing.
+This could provide you with an opportunity to drive a car you won’t normally afford.
 Whether you decide to go for car financing or car leasing depends on a number of factors.
 Let’s look, what’s the difference between financing and leasing a car?

 Let’s face it, not everyone can afford to buy a car without car financing.
 If you are blessed to be among the few who can walk into a showroom and drive out in a brand new fully-paid-off car, then you are truly lucky.